Marine VHF radio: Types of equipment

 Sets can be fixed or portable.
 A fixed set generally has the advantages of a more reliable power source, higher transmit power, a larger and more effective antenna and a bigger display and buttons.
 A portable set (often essentially a waterproof, VHF walkie-talkie in design) can be carried on a kayak, or to a lifeboat in an emergency, has its own power source and is waterproof if GMDSS-approved.
 A few portable VHFs are even approved to be used as emergency radios in environments requiring intrinsically safe equipment (e.g. gas tankers, oil rigs, etc.).

 Voice-only

 Voice only equipment is the traditional type, which relies totally on the human voice for calling and communicating.

 Many lower priced handheld units are voice only as well as older fixed units.

 Digital selective calling

-DSC equipment, a part of the Global Maritime Distress Safety System (GMDSS), provides all the functionality of voice-only equipment and, additionally, allows several other features:
+DSC equipment, a part of the Global Maritime Distress and Safety System (GMDSS), provides all the functionality of voice-only equipment and, additionally, allows several other features: